jwilger/jwilger.github.io/_posts/2019-07-14-td3-initial-review.md

 <figure>
 <img src="/images/2019/rodeo-td3-defect.jpg">
 <figcaption>
-There was a small defect in the paint job on the frameset I received, but Rodeo Labs made things right to my satisfaction when I alerted them to the issue.
+There was a small defect in the paint job on the frameset I received, but Rodeo Labs exceeded my expectations in order to make things right when I alerted them to the issue.
 </figcaption>
 </figure>
 {::options parse_block_html="true" /}